Orchidopexy for a palpable testicle (child)

 Specific complications of this operation

-- developing a collection of blood or fluid under the wound
+- Developing a collection of blood (haematoma) or fluid (seroma) under the wound.

-- reduction in fertility of a testicle that is brought down
+- Reduction in fertility of a testicle that is brought down, if a complications happens.

 Consequences of this procedure